 2. Heavy-Duty Tasks

-If you are a professional woodworker who deals with hefty pieces of wood, then the 16 gauges nailer is the best to use.
+If you are a professional woodworker who deals with hefty pieces of wood, then the 16 gauges nailer is the one to use.
 It allows you to use thicker nails compared to an 18 gauge nailer.
 Therefore, it is fit for doing those jobs that require better stability and more structural integrity.
 If coupled with an adhesive, then you get a better and indestructible finishing.
 These are the things that make a 16 gauge nailer perfect for performing heavy-duty, constructive work.

 Unlike the 18 gauge nails, the 16 gauge nails give better support in holding two boards together.
 Plus, there is the least risk of getting the workpiece from collapsing, typically when used with wood adhesive.
 The 16 gauge nail guns are commonly the finish nailers and are commonly used in the installation work of crown molds/cornices, boards, etc., where the workpiece has to be directly fitted to the dry ceiling or wall.